hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

     }
     ```

-- HaptikLib internally also opens urls which the client needs to return it true.
+- Haptik internally also opens urls which the client needs to return it true.

     Example: